galk-research/pddlsim/README.md

 ## valid_action
 - ```get()``` - returns a list of valid actions from the current state. there is a very efficent version of this that requires tracking, but it doesn't work on all system.
 A slower fallback written in python is provided for those cases

+# Planner
+In ```utils/planner.py``` you can find the implementation for both the local planner and online planner.
+The online planner uses the internet to send a pddl to a server that will solve it.
+The local planner expects an complied binary to work, this has only been tested on Ubuntu.
+The planners don't support the additional syntax introduced in this project, so if you want to use a planner you need to create a version of the pddl without this syntax.
+You can use ```generate_problem``` in the parser for this.

 # Client Server separation
 In order to separate between the executor and the environment more clearly.
 It is possible to run them separately and then have them communicate using sockets.
 This means that they can also be on separate computer.
 With this profiling resources used by the executor is simpler.